TeamAGGS/Project2/README.md

 These detectors are added to the raw data as columns and the script that does this can be found [here] (https://github.com/TeamAGGS/Project2/blob/master/code/milestone_feature_extractors.py)

 ### Pull-requests
+Following feature detecters related to the Pull Requests were found:
+- Number of pull requests throughout the lifecycle of the project
+- Number of pull requests per user?
+  - The number of pull requests issued by each team member over the period of the entire project was accounted for
+- Person who created the pull requests and the one who merged them
+  - Each of the pull requests was analysed for the team member who created it and the one who completed the merge
+- Unusually small time gap between the Pull request creation and merge
+  - The Time gap between the creation and merge of each pull request being extremely low

 ## Feature Detection Results
+Following features related to each of the categories were found:

 ### Events
 - Number of events each user created
 - Labels used by each user